 Same as International Business 375C.
 Restricted to students in a business major.
 Discuss the role of supply chain management to increase a firm's competitive performance and understand how that performance affects the economy and society as a whole.
 Examine supply chain and operations design as well as environmental, social, and governance (ESG) issues.
 Explore the impact of new business models including e-commerce and automation; contracting; outsourcing and vertical integration, resiliency; and new delivery modalities.
 Three lecture hours a week for one semester.
 Only one of the following may be counted: International Business 367, 375C, Operations Management 367, 375.
-Prerequisite: Operations Management 334M, 235, or 235H with a grade of at least C-; Operations Management 338; and credit or registration for Operations Management 368 or 370.
+Prerequisite: Operations Management 334M, 235, or 235H; Operations Management 338; and credit or registration for Operations Management 368 or 370.